 Spring 2021 Racism

-Rhodes Perry will be offering several workshops throughout the semester, starting on Monday, January 18, 2021, Martin Luther King, Jr. Day.
+Rhodes Perry offered several workshops throughout the semester, starting on Monday, January 18, 2021, Martin Luther King, Jr. Day.
 Mr. Perry describes the initial session as, “Racism is pervasive in the United States.
 It is deeply woven into the fabric of every institution and system, including higher education.
 It also exists on an interpersonal level, challenging the relationships we cultivate with our peers and colleagues.
 During this introductory workshop, we will examine how racism arises in our daily exchanges and practice ways we can safely disrupt it using the skills and resources we will gain.
 Our goal will focus on the ways we can begin undoing the learned and everyday behaviors that reinforce racism.
 Together we will move towards building a healthier campus culture that centers those on campus least likely to feel safe.”